OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/azure-resource-manager/resource-group-create-multiple.md

                 "16.04.0-LTS"
             ],
             "metadata": {
-                "description": "hello Ubuntu version for hello VM.
+                "description": "The Ubuntu version for the VM.
 This will pick a fully patched image of this given Ubuntu version."
             }
         }
     },